Ceterai/Ceterai.github.io/MyEnternia/Wiki/Analyzed/README.md

 # Analyzed

 Decreases your defense by 3.
-Alta:

 ## Parameters